mutablelogic/go-server/README.md

 ## Requirements and Building

-Any modern `go` compiler should be able to build the `server` command, 1.16 and above.
+Any modern `go` compiler should be able to build the `server` command, 1.17 and above.
 It has been tested on MacOS and Linux.

-In order to compile the front ends, `npm` is required which pulls in additional dependencies.

-To build the server, plugins and frontends, run:
+To build the server and plugins, run:

 ```bash
 [bash] git clone git@github.com:mutablelogic/go-server.git
 [bash] cd go-server && make
 ```

-This places all the binaries in the `build` directory and all the frontend code in the `dist` folder of each NPM package.

-The folder structure is as follows:
+This places all the binaries in the `build` directory.
+The folder structure of the repository is as follows:

   * `cmd/server` contains the command line server tool.
 In order to build it, run `make server`.
 This places the binary in the `build` folder;